 Running out of cash is the worst.
 One late paycheck or end-of-month crisis and before you know it, your account bottoms out.

 It happens to a lot of people.
-Around 40 percent of adults under 25 overdraw their accounts at least once a year.
+Some adults under 25 overdraw their accounts at least once a year.
 Some even pay 10 or more overdraft fees a year.

 But you don’t have to keep reliving that feeling when your debit card gets declined and you find out you owe a bunch of fees.
 Knowing how overdraft protection works can help you stay on top of your checking account—and stay out of the hole.